 WHAT IS A VACCINE PASSPORT?

 The vaccine passport aims to protect people who are not vaccinated and makes it possible for businesses to stay open.
-To give people time to adapt to the new system, the province won’t enforce the rules until September 15.

 HOW IT WORKS